 Blackwater’s legal issues are not a secret.
 They were widely reported at the time.

-On September 16, 2007, a group of Blackwater contractors tasked with guarding State Department employees opened fire on a small car driven by a couple with their child in tow.
+On September 16, 2007, in Nisour Square, Baghdad, a group of Blackwater contractors tasked with guarding State Department employees opened fire on a small car driven by a couple with their child in tow.
 Employees claimed they were attacked first while other witnesses say that the contractors opened fire because the car would not get out of the way of the convoy.
 Iraqi police and other Blackwater forces also got involved in the gunfight.
 In all, 20 Iraqi civilians were reported killed.
 The US and Iraqi governments both investigated and their stories about what happened have never agreed.